Shyam-pi/Transformer-Robot/README.md

 # Transformer-Robot
 A novel mobile manipulator with a collapsible arm created for my final project of ENPM662 at the University of Maryland, College Park

+Please find the CAD model of the robot in CAD model.zip

 To run the ROS/URDF package in Gazebo, extract the transformers.zip folder to your catkin workspace, and build it first with
 1. catkin_make, followed by
 2. source ~/catkin_ws/devel/setup.bash